anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 Now you might think,
 _Why does Clojure have two similar structures for list like structures?_
 Well there is kinda significant difference in the performance of lists and vectors under different circumstances.
-Then you might ask, _"Well which one should i use?"_
+Then you might ask, _"Well which one should I use?"_
 The rule of thump is:
 When in doubt, use vectors.